Q. What is FreeRTOS?

 Q. How much does AWS IoT Device Tester for FreeRTOS cost?

 Q. What is the difference between AWS IoT Greengrass and FreeRTOS?

 AWS IoT Greengrass is software that lets you run local compute, messaging, data caching, sync, and ML inference capabilities for connected devices in a secure way.
 With AWS IoT Greengrass, connected devices can run AWS Lambda functions, keep device data in sync, and communicate with other devices securely – even when not connected to the Internet.
 Using AWS Lambda, AWS IoT Greengrass ensures your IoT devices can respond quickly to local events, use Lambda functions running on AWS IoT Greengrass Core to interact with local resources, operate with intermittent connections, stay updated with over the air updates, and minimize the cost of transmitting IoT data to the cloud.

-FreeRTOS is an operating system for microcontrollers that operates on the edge and does not generally support chipsets that could run AWS IoT Greengrass.
+FreeRTOS is an open source, real-time operating system for microcontrollers that operates on the edge and does not generally support chipsets that could run AWS IoT Greengrass.
 These microcontroller devices are found on a variety of IoT endpoints such as fitness trackers, pacemakers, electricity meters, automotive transmissions, and sensor networks.
 FreeRTOS devices cannot run AWS IoT Greengrass Core but can trigger the execution of Lambda functions on an AWS IoT Greengrass Core device.

 The hardware requirements and operating systems are different on both devices.